Study Abroad Timing

 |Asia and South Africa||50% up to $700|

 Brandeis IBS students are required to have health insurance.
-In many cases, the partner university will accept your Brandeis health insurance; however, you must consult with the host university's health center to confirm.
+In many cases, a partner university will accept your Brandeis health insurance; however, you must consult with the host university's health center to confirm.
 In addition, you will need to contact the Brandeis University health center for a health insurance verification form.

 Some study abroad partners offer housing on a first-come first serve basis.
 Housing costs vary with schools and the housing information will be provided in the acceptance package sent from the exchange school.
 If the school does not offer housing, it should provide assistance in finding off-campus housing; contact the exchange school directly for more information.
 Students are responsible for all housing and living expenses during a study abroad semester.